Linked plots are graphs in figure windows

 Linking toolbar button, or by deselecting Link on

 When you turn linking on for a figure, the linking mechanism can usually identify the data sources for displayed graphs, but sometimes ambiguity exists about what variable or range of a variable has been plotted.
 At such times, the Linked Plot information bar informs you that graphics have no data sources and gives you a chance to identify them.
 Click fix it to open a dialog box where you can specify the variables and ranges of any or all plotted variables.

-For example, create a matrix of random data and plot a histogram of the fourth column.
+For example, create a matrix of random data and plot a histogram of the fourth column using five bins.